Cristian Cásseres Jr.: New York Red Bulls

 On 2 February 2018, it was announced that Cásseres Jr. had signed with New York Red Bulls in Major League Soccer.
 Cásseres Jr. was loaned to affiliate side New York Red Bulls II during March 2018.
-On 17 March 2018, he made his first appearance for Red Bulls II, appearing as second half substitute in a 2–1 victory over Toronto FC II in the opening match of the season.
+On 17 March 2018, he made his first appearance for Red Bulls II, appearing as second-half substitute in a 2–1 victory over Toronto FC II in the opening match of the season.
 On 9 June 2018, he scored his first goal for New York, scoring on a penalty kick to help his side to a 4–2 victory over Charlotte Independence.

 On 29 August 2018, Cásseres Jr. made his first team debut, appearing as a starter for New York Red Bulls in a 1–0 victory over Houston Dynamo.
 On 6 April 2019, Cásseres Jr. scored his first goal for New York in a 2–1 loss to Minnesota United.
-On November 8, Cásseres Jr. was named the New York Red Bulls Defensive Player of the Year for 2019.
+On 8 November, Cásseres Jr. was named the New York Red Bulls Defensive Player of the Year for 2019.
 For the next several years Cásseres Jr. became a fixture in the Red Bull midfield.
-On 17 October 2021, Cásseres Jr. scored the winning goal for Red Bulls in 1-0 victory in the Hudson River Derby over rival New York City FC.
+On 17 October 2021, Cásseres Jr. scored the winning goal for Red Bulls in 1–0 victory in the Hudson River Derby over rival New York City FC.

-On 24 April 2022, Cásseres Jr. scored his first goal of the season for New York in a 3-0 victory over Orlando City SC.On 27 August 2022, Cásseres Jr. recorded two assists in a 3–1 victory against Inter Miami, and was named to the MLS Team of the Week for Week 27.
-On 31 August 2022, Cásseres Jr. assisted Lewis Morgan on the loan goal of the match in a 1-0 victory over CF Montréal, helping his club register its record ninth road win of the season.
+On 24 April 2022, Cásseres Jr. scored his first goal of the season for New York in a 3–0 victory over Orlando City SC.
+On 27 August 2022, Cásseres Jr. recorded two assists in a 3–1 victory against Inter Miami, and was named to the MLS Team of the Week for Week 27.
+On 31 August 2022, Cásseres Jr. assisted Lewis Morgan on the lone goal of the match in a 1–0 victory over CF Montréal, helping his club register its record ninth road win of the season.

+On 24 June 2023, Cásseres Jr. scored his first goal of the season for New York in a 4–0 victory over Atlanta United.

+Toulouse

+On 7 July 2023, Cásseres Jr. signed with Ligue 1 side Toulouse for an undisclosed fee.

-International
+International career

-Cásseres Jr. has featured regularly for his country’s U-17 team, playing at the 2017 South American Under-17 Football Championship.
+Cásseres Jr. has featured regularly for his country's U-17 team, playing at the 2017 South American Under-17 Football Championship.